 It can be extremely frustrating to watch a show when all of the sound is the slightest bit out of sync.
 This is a common occurrence when wireless speakers are used to transmit Bluetooth audio from a television or projector screen.

-As previously mentioned, SBC has a latency between 170 and 270 ms, making sync delay entirely possible.
-But the standard version of aptX has a latency of only 60-80 ms, which makes out of sync sound a lot less noticeable.
+As we previously mentioned, SBC has a latency between 170 and 270 ms, making sync delay entirely possible.
+But the standard version of aptX has a latency of only 60-80 ms, which makes out-of-sync sound a lot less noticeable.

-But even at 60-80 ms, those with trained eyes will be able to notice a little bit of a delay.
-This is where aptX low latency can really shine, because it was specifically designed to decrease audio delay.
+But even at 60-80 ms, those with trained eyes will be able to notice a bit of a delay.
+This is where aptX low latency can shine because it was designed to decrease audio delay.
 AptX low latency has an improved latency of just 30-40 ms, making out of sync lips virtually non-existent.

 SBC has a low bitrate code — in fact, one of the lowest out there.
-In contrast, aptX has a much finer bitrate, meaning that everything can keep running smoothly to keep your sound crisp and clear.
+In contrast, aptX has a much finer bitrate, meaning that everything can continue running smoothly to keep your sound crisp and clear.